A study by Gavin Finley MD

 44 So Moses declared to the children of Israel the feasts of the Lord.

 Life has meaning.
+There is a purpose, and a grand climax to holy history.
 The Holy One of Israel is telling the story here on earth.
 History is an ongoing demonstration of His truths.
 They are expressed in the lives of men and nations.
 History is His-Story.
 There is a plot and there is a counter plot.
 The story has a main character in Messiah.
 He is the anointed One who comes into our cosmos.
 And the main antagonist is Lucifer who is the god of self.
 A host of other characters are introduced to us in the Holy Scriptures.
 They are showcased in the matrix of the story.

 Obviously, by looking at the unfolding Jewish Holidays, we can see that YHVH-God has not finished yet.
 He is still calling for people to fulfill a host of magnificent roles as the play of the ages comes to its magnificent climax.
 The end of this particular saga human history has a final contest.
 And it has a grand climactic conclusion as the Day of the Lord opens.
 This will be followed by a resolution at the end.
 YHVH-God will be returning into this cosmos as Messiah.
 And He will tabernacle with His people for a thousand years.
 There will be many surprising revelations.